amarinjs/sitio/_posts/2019-11-25-mgmt-cppr-security.md

 I'm writing down a cheatsheet for future reference on management and control plane security.

-When we open management access to the infrastructure, atack vectors/vulnerabilities are also created.
+When we open management access to the infrastructure, attack vectors/vulnerabilities are also created.
 This will be addressed on the Countermeasure section to show a use case of Control Plane Policing.

 Here are some [best practices](https://tools.cisco.com/security/center/resources/copp_best_practices) from Cisco.